OlivierGeorgeon/osoyoo/docs/Easy_to_Read_Overview.md

 ![inserting motor wires](motorwires.png)

--Now connect the motor controller board to the Arduino board and the Wifi shield pass through connectors as shown in the diagram in the manual:
+-Now connect the motor controller board to the Arduino board and the Wi-Fi shield pass through connectors as shown in the diagram in the manual:
 ![connect arduino to motor controller](arduinoconnect.png)

 -I then connected the voltage meter and the battery box, although in the manual they also show connection of the servo motor and the 5-point tracking module, which can be done now or later.